fatihadymn/TeamsManagement/README.md

 ## Test
 ### Postman
 I shared a Postman Collection as you see below.
-You can download this file and import to Postman.
+You can download this file and import to Postman and this file for Postman Runner.

 [Postman-Collection](https://drive.google.com/file/d/13dLXLoyXO4aW9HoYVfOICbxGUsg8oNL8/view?usp=sharing)

 ![image](https://user-images.githubusercontent.com/38660944/222953515-b7994694-891d-4241-afa9-7d566aab691f.png)

 ### Swagger
+You can see swagger with this link [TeamsManagement Swagger](http://localhost:56101/swagger)

   ### Team Endpoints

   ![image](https://user-images.githubusercontent.com/38660944/222955781-5272f82a-92f6-4ee8-97f5-4849cf798b88.png)
   - This endpoint returns all teams.
 ---------------------